claudioametrano/functional_annotation_db/README.md

 ![func. annot.](images/functional_annot.png)
 from [Del Angel et al., 2018](https://pmc.ncbi.nlm.nih.gov/articles/PMC5850084/)

-Some of the method are not that different from the one you applied in day 1 and 2 (BLAST), what makes the difference here is the completeness (in term of phylogenetic breadth) and accuracy of the annotations stored in databases, also in term of delimited orthogroup.
+Some of the method are not that different from the one you applied in day 1 and 2 (e.g. BLAST), what makes the difference here is the completeness (in term of phylogenetic breadth) and accuracy of the annotations stored in databases, also in term of delimited orthogroups.

 ### Database and tools for functional annotation
 Many tool and database with annotated genes/genes families are available to perform functional annotation.
 Also many of these databases have their own integrated tool to perform annotation (e.g. EggNOG and EggNOG mapper) and web-servers for quick search, but: